AidanFarhi/cost-of-living-data-etl/README.md

-## This script extracts crime data from an api and loads it to an S3 bucket.
+## This script loads cost of living data from S3 and loads it to Snowflake.

 This code depends on a .env file placed in the root of the project with the following environment variables:

 ```
-RAPID_API_KEY
 SNOWFLAKE_USERNAME
 SNOWFLAKE_PASSWORD
 SNOWFLAKE_ACCOUNT